Some links in this article are affiliate links, which means I earn from qualifying purchases.

 - The synthetic leather case for protection and stabilization

-- Ideal for lifters who are starting to add serious weights on their hips
+- Ideal for lifters who are starting to add serious weights to their hip thrust

 - Premium price tag